-Pest description and crop damage Adult male is a steel-blue, clear-winged moth.
-The female is similar in appearance, but has smoky-colored wings and an orange band around her abdomen.
+Pest description and crop damage Adult male is a steel-blue, clear-winged moth, the female is similar in appearance but has smoky-colored wings and an orange band around her abdomen.
+Both male and female moths are approximately 1 inch in length, with males slightly smaller than females.
 Adult flight is usually from late June through September and eggs are laid at or on the base of the fruit tree.
 Larvae burrow in the crown and roots, girdle young trees, and weaken others.
 A single larva is capable of girdling a newly-planted fruit tree.
 Full-grown larvae are 1 to 1.5 inch long with a whitish body and a brown head.

 Biology and life history The borer overwinters as a larvae under the tree bark, usually below the soil surface.
 As temperatures rise above 50°F in the spring, larvae resume feeding on the tissues under the bark.
 Reaching maturity during May through June, the larvae pupate.
 Adult moths emerge beginning in June and continue to emerge through September.
 Eggs are laid quickly after mating.
 The young larvae hatch after 8 to 10 days and bore immediately into the base of the tree.
 Larvae in the bark above the soil surface usually do not survive the winter in cold areas.